marileksa/tidy_data_project/CodeBook.md

 * 17. fBodyGyroJerkMag

 #### Calculation of the expected number of feature variables
-* 9 of the 17 measurements ('*.Mag') by 2 functions: std() and mean() for each measurement
+* 9 of the 17 measurements ('*.Mag') by 2 functions ( 'std()' and 'mean()' ) for each measurement
-correspond to 18 variables from "features.txt"
+correspond to 18 variables from "features.txt": 8 x 2 = 18

-* 8 of the 17 measurements ('*.XYZ') by 3 (X,Y and Z) by 2 ( functions ) for each measurement, the total number of variables selected
+* 8 of the 17 measurements ('*.XYZ') by 3 (X,Y and Z) by 2 functions for each measurement
-correspond to 48 variables from "features.txt"
+correspond to 48 variables from "features.txt": 8 x 3 x 2 = 48

-total: 66 feature variables
+* total: 18 + 48 = 66 feature variables should be selected for this project

 NOTE: I have decided to to include features with 'meanFreq()' and 'angle() since these were listed as separate functions in "features_info.txt"